rhettg/ink/README.md

   * `ink plan <name>` - Run `terraform plan`
   * `ink output <name>` - Run `terraform output`
   * `ink list` - Show available ink branches

+## Scripts and Extensions

+Ink supports user-defined scripts, similiar to the [Scripts to Rule Them All](https://github.com/github/scripts-to-rule-them-all) Concept.

+  * `script/setup` - If it exists and is executable, ink will automatically execute it during `init`
+  * `script/update` - If exists and is executable, ink will automatically execute it before anything else.

 ## Installation